jorgebucaran/nvm.fish/README.md

 ## `.nvmrc`

-An `.nvmrc` file makes it easy to lock a specific version of Node for different projects.
-Just create an `.nvmrc` (or `.node-version`) file containing a version number or alias, e.g., `latest`, `lts`, `carbon`, in the root of your project.
+An `.nvmrc` file is perfect for locking a specific version of Node for different projects.
+Just create an `.nvmrc` (or `.node-version`) file with a version number or alias, e.g., `latest`, `lts`, `carbon`, in your project's root.

 ```console
 node --version >.nvmrc
 ```

 Then run `nvm install` to install or `nvm use` to activate that version.
-Works from anywhere inside your project by traversing the directory hierarchy until an `.nvmrc` is found.
+Works like a charm from anywhere in your project by traversing the directory hierarchy until an `.nvmrc` is found.

 ```console
 nvm install